supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

      ![](../media/74.png)

    > **Note:** The time required for the test failover to complete depends on the available bandwidth of the connection between the lab environment and the Azure region hosting the Recovery Services vault.
 You will need to refresh the browser page for the status to be updated.

-   > **Note:** While waiting for the test failover to complete, proceed to Exercise 3, and after you finish it, step through the remaining portion of this exercise.

 1. In the Azure portal, use the **Search resources, services, and docs** text box in the toolbar to search for and select **Virtual machines** and, on the **Virtual machines** page, note the entry representing the newly provisioned virtual machine.